We love our bodies, don’t we? It’s just so nice to understand what’s going on inside of all of this skin.

 Immunity: The balanced state of multicellular organisms having adequate biological defenses to fight infection, disease, or other unwanted biological invasion, while having adequate tolerance to avoid allergy, and autoimmune diseases

 Drug: A drug is any substance (other than food that provides nutritional support) that, when inhaled, injected, smoked, consumed, absorbed via a patch on the skin, or dissolved under the tongue causes a temporary physiological (and often psychological) change in the body

-Virus: A virus is a small infectious agent that replicates only inside the living cells of other organisms
+Virus: A small pathogen that replicates only inside the living cells of other organisms and can cause illness

 Vaccination: The administration of antigenic material (a vaccine) to stimulate an individual’s immune system to develop adaptive immunity to a pathogen